JAForbes/sum-type/readme.md

 #### Error Handling

 The fold funciton defines (as a spec compliant sum type) all the possible errors it will emit.
 You can provide a custom handler that can handle that data type in whatever way makes the most sense for your application.
 A typical case may be to simply throw an error.
-There's a provided `errMessage` function on the [fold](./fold) module tha will turn the err object into a dev friendly string.
+There's a provided `errMessage` function on the [fold](./fold) module that will turn the err object into a dev friendly string.